 The MSU Extension Master Gardener Program connects gardeners across the state to MSU‘s faculty and resources.
 Participants have access to information generated at one of the nation’s top plant science teaching and research universities and the change to use this knowledge to improve their communities and enrich their lives.

 Master Gardener volunteers start by completing a 14-session practical curriculum grounded in university research.
 This training consists of approximately 40 hours of training with classes on plant science, soil science, integrated pest management, diagnostics, annuals and perennials, woody ornamentals, lawns, vegetables, small fruits, tree fruits, household and nuisance pests and gardening practices to protect water quality.
 Participants must commit to attend all the training sessions and complete all quizzes and the final (open book) exam with an overall score of at least 80%.
 Missed classes may be made up in other locations or through viewing recorded sessions.

-- After completing the training, Master Gardener trainees must complete 40 hours of horticulture-related service within one year to earn their Master Gardener certification.
+After completing the training, Master Gardener trainees must complete and report 40 hours of horticulture-related service within one year to earn their Master Gardener certification.
 Through these volunteer activities educating others, trainees extend their classroom knowledge to their community.
 Volunteer projects and service may include: